stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 });
 ```

-Inside the `greeting` function, **we call the callback after the code in the greeting function**.
-Remember, the goal is to make sure that the callback runs after the higher order function(a function that takes a callback as argument) has finished executing.
+Inside the `greeting` function, **we call the function before the end of the greeting function**.
+Remember, the goal is to make sure that the callback runs after the higher-order function(a function that takes a callback as an argument) has finished executing its statements.

-You are not limited to creating callbacks by defining them in a function call.
-You can also define a callback outside the function call and pass it as an argument as demonstrated below.
+Apart from creating callbacks by defining them in a function call, you can also define a callback outside the function call and pass it as an argument as demonstrated below.

 **Example 8:**